vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

 ### Store your connection string elements as Azure Key Vault secrets

 Now that your Key Vault provisioning is completed, you need to add to it a secret containing the connection string to the database hosted by Azure Database for MySQL Single Server.
-You can use the following guidance to perform this task.
+You can use the following guidance to perform this task.Tthese secrets should be called SPRING-DATASOURCE-USERNAME and SPRING-DATASOURCE-PASSWORD.

 [Add a secret to Key Vault](https://docs.microsoft.com/en-us/azure/spring-cloud/tutorial-managed-identities-key-vault#set-up-your-key-vault)